-Any assets that are passed through a will or through the laws of intestacy need to go through a court-supervised process known as probate.
-This process can be extremely time-consuming and expensive, and proper estate planning can minimize its role after your death.
-When there is a will, during probate that will is authenticated, assets are located and appraised, debts are paid, and the estate distributed.
+Notably, a Will has no legal effect until it is admitted to probate; a judge must find it to be valid and enforceable.
+In fact, any assets that are passed through a Will or through the laws of intestacy (see below) need to go through the court-supervised process known as probate.
+This process can be extremely time-consuming and expensive and proper estate planning can minimize its role after your death.
+When there is a Will, during probate that Will is authenticated, assets are located and appraised, debts are paid, and the estate distributed.